aml-org/amf/README.md

 </dependency>
 ```

-NOTE: `-SNAPSHOT` versions of the JVM artifacts are available but may contain breaking changes.
+NOTE: you may use the `-SNAPSHOT` versions of the artifacts at your own risk since those snapshot versions may contain breaking changes.

-### Download JS artifacts
+### JavaScript artifacts

 NPM:
 ```bash